 This is a small unit testing where testing are done on individual components of the system to ensure that they operate correctly.
 Each web page is tested independently, without other system components.
-The units that were tested individually are usually the interactive tutorial questions, quiz questions, game, and the wizard.
+The units that were tested individually are usually the interactive quiz questions, games, and the wizard.

-a) Interactive tutorial questions
+a) Interactive quiz questions

 It is very important that the questions are generated correctly according to the topic of the lessons.
-The checking of the answers and results are also tested to make sure of its accuracy.
+The checking of the answers and calculation of the scores are also tested to make sure of its accuracy.

-b) Game
+b) Games

-The game is tested carefully to ensure that it functions properly.
-The game is tested over and over again with various answers and possibilities to find out the possible errors and flaw.
+The games are tested carefully to ensure that it functions properly.
+The games are tested over and over again with various answers and possibilities to find out the possible errors and flaw.
 Functions are included to overcome these weaknesses.